fartwhif/ACWatchDog/README.md

-# ACWatchDog
+# Theory of operation
-* Watch for application instance failure and start/restart registered instances of application upon failure detection trigger.
+* Hypervisor application listens for messages and maintans a collection of registered application instances to monitor.
+  * If no message from an instance within the delinquency time for that instance then trigger instance failure.
   * Upon trigger kills previous instance (if found) and starts a new instance.
-* Failure trigger is based on the amount of time since the last message was received by the instance.
-* Client application run a loop and send a message every interval.
-  * Suggest 5 second intervals and delinquency of 90s, however delinquency time heavily dependent upon gestalt.
+    * if an instance is found and killed then delay 5s before start new instance.
+      * Provides ample time for previous killed instance and its handles to fully dispose.
   * Start/restarts are minimum 30s apart.
     * Helps prevent overload and interference between instances.
-* Upon trigger if an instance is found and killed then delay 5s before start new instance.
-  * Provides ample time for previous killed instance and its handles to fully dispose.
+* Client application run a loop and send a message to hypervisor every interval.
+  * Suggest 5 second intervals and delinquency of 90s, however delinquency time heavily dependent upon gestalt
+    * For basic needs a static 5s/90s will be good enough.
+    * Some applications may warrant a variable delinquency based on the current state of the instance.

 ## Message members
 * string AppName C2S, the name to use with the console display, aesthetic only
 * int DelinquencyTime C2S, the amount of time (in seconds) since the last message before a failure is triggered
-* bool DecalInject: C2S, whether or not to inject decal upon start/restart, if decal can't be found the initial registration fails
+* bool DecalInject: C2S, whether or not to inject decal upon start/restart
+  * registration fails if decal's Inject.dll file can't be found
 * string CmdLine C2S, command line to use, *automatically detected* upon message creation
 * string ExePath C2S, path to the executable *automatically detected* upon message creation
 * int ProcessId C2S, the current PID, *automatically detected* upon message creation